Stage 3: Vision & Direction | Life Vision

 Take your time with this.
 The quality of your life vision depends on how honestly you summarise what you've already discovered.

-What you want to experience:
+Bucket List - What you want to experience

-What you refuse to accept:
+Anti-Vision - What you refuse to accept

-What you want to feel looking back:
+Rocking Chair - What you want to feel looking back

-How you want to be remembered:
+Eulogy - How you want to be remembered

-Future Self Letter
+Future Self Letter - Who you're becoming

-Why you're here:
+Purpose - Why you're here

 Now look at the list as a whole and highlight anything that appeared more than once across different exercises.
 Those recurring themes are the load-bearing walls of your vision.
 They're the things that keep showing up because they're truly yours.